yss2333/Jay_Song/README.md

 # **Data-Analytics-Portfolio**
-* This repository contains all the projects done during my academic career at **The Pennsylvania State University**
+* This repository contains all the projects done during my academic career at **the Pennsylvania State University**

 ## Tools
-* Python : Python3, NumPy, Pandas, Seaborn, Matplotlib
+* R
-* Machine Learning: scikit-learn
+* SQL
 * Statistics
 * Excel
 * Tableau

 ## Skills
-* Python3 , Machine Learning, Data Analysis, Statistical Modeling, Data Visualization, Statistics , Tableau , Excel
+* R programming, SQL, Minitab, SAS, Tableau, GitHub, Microsoft Office Suite (Excel, Word, PowerPoint, Visio), Data Cleaning and Preparation, Data Visualization, Data Modeling

 ### Contents

-* Data Visualization -using Excel and Tableau :
+* Data Visualization -using Excel and R :

     - <a href="https://github.com/ayshanaji/Data-Analytics-Portfolio-EduBridge/tree/main/Projects/E-commerce%20Dashboard"> E-Commerce Dataset : </a> By this dynamic Visualization of E Commerce using <b>Excel</b> gives the insights about their yearly Sales, Profit.
 This can be viewed by any user with out prior information.
     - <a href="https://github.com/ayshanaji/Data-Analytics-Portfolio-EduBridge/tree/main/Projects/Superstore-Tableau%20Dashboard"> Superstore Dataset : </a> Dynamic Visualization of SuperStore using <b>Tableau</b> gives the insights about the yearly Sales, Profits regionwise or categorywise.
 This can be viewed by any user with out prior information.